top of page

 Car insurance typically consists of several types of coverage, including:

 • Personal Injury Protection (PIP): This covers medical expenses for you and your passengers in case of an accident, regardless of who is at fault.
+PIP coverage can also extend to cover other expenses such as lost wages, rehabilitation costs, and funeral expenses.

 2. What is Standard Car Insurance?